david-rojo/cloudApps-relational-persistence/README.md

-# Relational Persistence
+# Practice 2: Not Relational Persistence and Evolution

 This is a Java 8 project that implements the following [scenario](doc/scenario.md).
-All the information is stored in a [MySQL](https://www.mysql.com/) database using SpringData to manage it.
+All the information is stored in a [MySQL](https://www.mysql.com/) and a [mongoDB](https://www.mongodb.com/) databases using SpringData to manage it.

-## Database diagram
+## MySQL Database updated diagram

 ![DB DIAGRAM](doc/img/diagram.jpg)